 When I sit around with friends and they talk about their lives on the Hill or in their law offices, I secretly think: “I have the best job in the world.”

-I spend my days on campus at George Washington University, working as the Associate Director at GW Hillel.
+I spend my days on campus at George Washington University, working as the Executive Director at GW Hillel.
 On my resume, this job description might say something about supporting programming, creating innovative initiatives, and working to create vibrant Jewish Life at GW.
-In reality, this means I get to hang out with college students all day, honored to hear about what’s going on in their heads during these crazy, emotional, exciting, vibrant 4 years of their lives.
+In reality, this means I get to learn from college students, honored to hear about what’s going on in their heads during these crazy, emotional, exciting, vibrant 4 years of their lives.

 At Hillel, my goal is to give students the (Jewish) tools they need to find long-term (Jewish) meaning in their lives.
 In pursuit of this, I drink a lot of coffee and I ask a lot of questions.
 And I’m always thinking about how to do more of this with each hour in the day I’ve been given.
 That’s where the Adena the Coffee Queen blog comes into the picture.